postsharp/Metalama.Documentation/content/conceptual/aspects/ide/code-fixes.md

 ## Performance considerations

 * Code fixes and refactorings are only useful at design time.
 At compile time, all code fixes will be ignored.
-If you want to avoid generating code fixes at compile time, you can make your logic conditional to the `MetalamaExecutionContext.Current.ExecutionScenario.CapturesCodeFixTitles` expression.
+If you want to avoid generating code fixes at compile time, you can make your logic conditional upon the `MetalamaExecutionContext.Current.ExecutionScenario.CapturesCodeFixTitles` expression.

 * The `Func<ICodeActionBuilder, Task>`  delegate is only executed when the code fix or refactoring is selected by the user.
 However, the entire aspect will be executed again which has two implications:
-  * The logic that _creates_ the delegate must be very efficient because it is rarely used.
+  * The logic that _creates_ the delegate must be very efficient, because it is rarely used.
 Any expensive logic should be moved to the _implementation_ of the delegate itself.
-  * If you want to avoid generating the delegate, you can make it conditional to the `MetalamaExecutionContext.Current.ExecutionScenario.CapturesCodeFixImplementations` expression.
+  * If you want to avoid generating the delegate, you can make it conditional upon the `MetalamaExecutionContext.Current.ExecutionScenario.CapturesCodeFixImplementations` expression.

 * At design time, all code fix titles, including those added by the <xref:Metalama.Framework.Diagnostics.IDiagnosticSink.Suggest*> method, are cached for the whole solution.
 Therefore, you should avoid adding a large number of suggestions.
 The current Metalama design is not suited for this scenario.